Suspect hid under bed, pointed pistol before deadly officer-involved shooting, bodycam footage shows - NewsBreak

 Video shows two of the officers re-enter the trailer, where it appears they exchanged gunfire with the suspect before again evacuating the trailer.

 “The OKCPD Tactical Unit was activated and responded to the scene,” police wrote on YouTube.
-“Attempts to contact Mr. Johnson were unsuccessful and the Tactical Unit ultimately made entry in to the trailer where they found him deceased.”
+“Attempts to contact Mr. Johnson were unsuccessful and the Tactical Unit ultimately made entry in to the trailer where they found him deceased.”16-year-old charged with making terroristic threats toward B.C.
+Rain High School: Mobile Police

 The OCPD said one of the officers was injured by flying debris during the incident.
 The injured officer was treated and released from a local hospital.